1. Scope of validity

-Price reductions are available to qualified persons or groups of persons upon presentation of adequate proof at the ticket counters of the theatres and opera houses.
-Discounted tickets are valid only with such proof (certificate).
-If such proof cannot be produced, the difference between the discounted fee and the full entrance fee must be paid.
+The Berlin Opera Foundation will publish the valid entrance fees and make them known at the ticket offices.
+Discounts are available to groups of persons with special entitlements, upon presentation of an appropriate certificate at the ticket office.
+Discounted tickets are valid only with this certificate.
+If the certificate cannot be produced, the difference between the discount fee and the full entrance fee must be paid in full.

-Tickets are sold for one season in advance at the dates and times published by Stiftung Oper in Berlin.
-Stiftung Oper in Berlin reserves the right to limit the number of tickets per buyer in individual cases.
-Severely disabled persons may benefit from preferential allocation.
+Tickets will be sold in advance for a season at the times listed in the publications of the Berlin Opera Foundation.
+The Berlin Opera Foundation reserves the right to limit the number of tickets per buyer in individual cases.
+Severely disabled people can be given preferential treatment.

-Ticket enquiries submitted in writing will be processed from the beginning of the advance sale period on a ‘first come, first served’ basis.
-However, it cannot be requested that the ticket purchase orders are processed in the order of their arrival.
-Ticket orders by telephone will be accepted from the beginning of the advance sale period.
-If tickets ordered are not paid within the period specified, they will be released for resale.
+Ticket orders in writing will be processed from the start of the advance sale period on a ‘first come, first served’ basis.
+There is, however, no right to have orders processed on this basis.
+Telephone ticket orders will be accepted from the start of the advance sale period.

-If another play is performed than that announced at the moment of the ticket purchase, such ticket may be returned before the beginning of the performance, and the ticket price will be refunded.
+If the work performed is different from that indicated when the ticket was purchased, the ticket can be returned before the beginning of the performance and the ticket price will be refunded.

-If a performance is cancelled without another play being performed or a replacement date being offered, the ticket price will be refunded if the tickets are presented or sent to Patron Services within 30 days of the scheduled date of the performance.
+If a performance is cancelled without substitution, the ticket price will be refunded, as long as the tickets are presented or sent to Patron Services within 30 days of the scheduled date of the performance.

 6. Lost tickets

-If a ticket holder loses his/her ticket, the box office or ticket counter will provide a replacement ticket if he/she furnishes sufficient evidence of the ticket he/she had purchased.
-The holder of the original ticket takes precedence over the owner of a replacement ticket.
+If a patron loses his or her ticket, he or she will be provided with a replacement ticket at the ticket office, as long as he or she gives a believable account of which ticket he or she has purchased.
+The holder of an original ticket takes precedence over the holder of a replacement ticket.

-As a rule, the doors of the cloakrooms and foyers open one hour before the commencement of the performance.
+The audience cloakrooms and foyers are ordinarily opened one hour before the beginning of a performance.

 9. Lost property